-Note on Academic Video Online (AVON): All titles on AVON (with the exception of Film Platform content) include limited public performance rights, which includes permission for classroom showings, as well as public screenings, as long as no admission is being charged.
+Academic Video Online (AVON): All titles on AVON (with the exception of Film Platform content) include limited public performance rights, which includes permission for classroom showings, as well as public screenings, as long as no admission is being charged.

-Note on Kanopy: Many (but not all) of the titles available through Kanopy include a Public Performance license.
+Kanopy: Many (but not all) of the titles available through Kanopy include a Public Performance license.
 This is indicated by a small PPR icon in the details section for a film (typically next to the running time).
 For more information, see Kanopy’s Public Performance Right’s page.

-Note on Netflix Original educational documentaries: Some Netflix Original educational documentaries are available for one-time screenings in educational settings including campus events as long as the event is non-profit and non-commercial.
+Netflix Original educational documentaries: Some Netflix Original educational documentaries are available for one-time screenings in educational settings including campus events as long as the event is non-profit and non-commercial.
 See details at https://help.netflix.com/en/node/57695

-To obtain a public performance license:
+Obtaining a public performance license

 • Check with the copyright holder directly.